Rhyd-Lewis/GCol/docs/performance/Performance.rst

-The results above show quite clearly that the ``gcol.max_independent_set()`` routine produces better quality solutions (larger independent sets) in less run time.
+The results above show quite clearly that the ``gcol.max_independent_set()`` routine produces better quality solutions (larger independent sets) in less time.
 As before, further improvements in solution quality (but longer run times) may also be found by increasing the ``it_limit`` parameter.